 DOL also sponsors a Career One Stop Business Center which provides recruitment resources for businesses interested in hiring veterans.
 The One Stop center simplifies the hiring process by providing links to State Job Banks, through which employers can post job openings on the web, in addition to offering employer access to Veterans Employment Representatives at American Job Centers.
 The American Job Centers will typically ask for details about specific job listing(s), and will then help identify qualified veterans.
 The One Stop Center provides additional resources, including a Civilian-to-Military Occupation Translator, a Database of Local Training Centers, and Work Opportunity Tax Credit technical assistance.

-DOL directs employers and veterans to a number of additional resources for hiring veterans with disabilities.
-For example,Veterans Employment and Training Services help “promote the economic security of America’s veterans” “by assisting programs and activities that are designed to maximize the employment and training opportunities of all veterans.”
-DOL’s eLaws provides additional technical assistance for employers for the interpretation of federal laws and regulations.
-For example, eLaws provides technical assistance related to the Uniformed Services Employment and Reemployment Rights Act, a general Disability Non-discrimination Law Advisor, a Veterans’ Preference Advisor, and more.
+DOL directs employers and veterans to a number of additional resources for hiring veterans with disabilities. for example,Veterans Employment and Training Services help “promote the economic security of America’s veterans” “by assisting programs and activities that are designed to maximize the employment and training opportunities of all veterans.”
+DOL’s eLaws provides additional technical assistance for employers for the interpretation of federal laws and regulations. for example, eLaws provides technical assistance related to the Uniformed Services Employment and Reemployment Rights Act, a general Disability Non-discrimination Law Advisor, a Veterans’ Preference Advisor, and more.

 A number of other federal departments offer resources for both veteran job seekers and employers looking to hire veterans.
 The Department of Veterans Affairs offers a Veterans Hiring Guide, an interactive tool for finding regional vocational rehabilitation offices and state/local employment resources, and provides general tips and business incentives for hiring veterans with disabilities.
 The Feds Hire Vets resource (a collaborative between multiple departments) offers another “one stop,” explaining how veterans’ preference initiatives work with federal employers and contractors.
 The U.S. Office of Personnel Management provides a number of resources, including a FAQ for veteran job seekers and a comprehensive Vet Guide to veterans’ preference in federal hiring.
 The White House has also issued its own Guide to Hiring Veterans.